iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 [ChangeSummaryManager.detachChangeCache]($imodeljs-backend)  can now be used to detach the cache after querying the change summary to continue change summary creation if necessary.

-[ChangeSummaryExtractOptions]($imodeljs-backend) and [ChangeSummaryExtractContext]($imodeljs-backend) are also deprecated as a consequence of the above changes.
+[ChangeSummaryExtractOptions]($imodeljs-backend) was also deprecated as a consequence of the above changes.
 [CreateChangeSummaryArgs]($imodel-backend) serves a similar purpose with the newer methods.
+[ChangeSummaryExtractContext]($imodeljs-backend) was unused and has been removed.

 ## UI changes